zuestmedia/zmtheme-app/readme.txt

 This is the core of ZM-Theme-Framework to build completly modular PHP OOP WordPress Themes which can be edited with ZM Plugin Template Editor and Customizer.

 == Changelog ==

+= 1.0.14 =
+* New: AJAX Posts Loading in default WP Query and Custom Queries in section and module

+= 1.0.13 =
+* Fix: modSearch accessibility button search & close fixed in new dropdown mode

 = 1.0.12 =
 * New: NavbarDropdownNav as default mobile menu